-Visitors have been coming here for a long time, with Macassan and Bugis sailors first arriving in their boats some 400 years or more ago searching for ‘beche de mer’, the sea cucumber or trepang, highly valued for trade with Southern China.
+Visitors have been coming here for a long time, with Macassan and Bugis sailors first arriving in their boats some 400 years or more ago searching for ‘beche de mer’ (the sea cucumber or trepang), which was highly valued for trade with Southern China.
 The exact dates of when they first made contact with the Groote Eylandt Indigenous clans and for roughly how long, is still being researched through archaeological and anthropological studies.
-The Aboriginal clans on the island gave these visitors license to dive for this delicacy, and to camp on the beaches, with the Macassans often engaging the local people to work with them.
+The Aboriginal clans on the island gave these visitors license to dive for this delicacy and to camp on the beaches, with the Macassans often engaging the local people to work with them.

 The Macassans brought with them culinary delights, including tamarinds, chilli and beer which they often used to try and bargain with the locals for access to women.
 These incursions, in breach of strict laws, caused skirmishes and social issues, including the occasional abduction of women for their return journey home.
 It’s no surprise then that Indonesian historical records report a number of massacres by the Aboriginal people.

 The interactions were not all bad; however, as the visitors did bring with them new maritime technologies which were subsequently taken up by the Aboriginal people, affording them the ability to travel and fish more successfully.
 Art, language, economies and genetics on Groote Eylandt have all been influenced by several hundred years of contact.

 Trade with the Macassans ceased abruptly in 1906 due to changes to Commonwealth Government laws regarding Australian waters and fishing rights.